My crush was totally crushing on me, like for reals. Good thing my crush is my wife, but shhh, I don’t think she knows.

 And that’s just the idea behind Flava.
 This Korean startup has developed an app and web app that allows users to journal in a style that’s more like the social media posting style we’re all familiar with, yet the information stays private and confidential.

 Sign up for a free account at www.takeflava.com.
 You’ll get a confirmation e-mail that has Korean than English.
 Don’t be scared off.
 The site and app are definitely in English and work great.

 Once you’re inside, you will see a three-paneled screen.
 The middle panel shows your entries.
 The right panel shows a preview of the highlighted entry, and the left panel has filters.

 To write a new post, simply click the red + Add Page button in the top-right corner of the page.

 The composition window now opens and you can begin filling it with whatever you want.
 This is your journal.
 Now, Flava is a different kind of journaling experience.
 Sure, you can add an entry title, the date, time, etc. But you can also add tags and emoticon tags, which are really cool.

 In the main app view, I get a running timeline of all my journal entries.
 Truthfully, the app is faster and easier to post in than the web app.
 Of course, the web app is very new, so I imagine over time it will get better.

-Flava is a great way to journal.
-If nothing else, it's a fun way to catalog the things you do with friends and family in a platform that isn't open to the whole world.
+As it stands, Flava is a great way to journal.
+If nothing else, it’s a fun way to catalog the things you do with friends and family in a platform that isn’t open to the whole world.
 Of course, if you decide you want to share a post on Facebook or Twitter, there are options to do that too.
 Give it a try and pour your heart out to your new digital diary.